Blue Box & Blue and Grey Cart Recycling programs

 Bags from bread, fresh and frozen vegetables, softener salt, newspapers, and dry cleaning.

-Recyclable outer wrap includes the plastic wrap found on packages of diapers, paper towels, toilet paper, and cases of soft drink or juice.
+Outer wrap includes the plastic wrap on packages of diapers, paper towels, toilet paper, and cases of soft drink or juice.

 How do I recycle this material?